Ken-Yokohama/My-Portfolio/README.md

  - Added Axios and call API address API & Count API to display how many times the user has viewed my website
  - Added routing to about me page from home title

-V1.8 27 Mar '22 -
+V1.8 27 Mar '22 - Pre Deployment

  - Corrected Project Technologies Used for Kenterest
- - Mega branch 'master' of https://github.com/Ken-Yokohama/MY-Portfolio
- - Added Resume
+ - Added Resume in Menu section
  - Added github pages npm package and replaced browser router with hash router
  - Fixed route path of images from changing path of browser router to hash router
+ - Deployed Website to Github Pages

-V1.9 28 Mar '22 -
+V1.9 28 Mar '22 - Deployment Fixes

  - Refactored img source names due to github pages being case sensitive
  - Refactored About Me Technologies CSS due to safari 14.8 and below not supporting the css aspect-ration property